Xorfor/Domoticz-Windcentrale-Plugin/README.md

 # Windcentrale
 **Beta!!!**
 ## Why?
 The standard 'Winddelen' device only displays the current power of the windmill.
-This device gives you more detailed information about the production off the windmill, like current power, energy produced this year, windspeed, roation speed, etc.
+This device gives you more detailed information about the production off the windmill, like current power, energy produced this year, windspeed, rotation speed, etc.
 ## Parameters
 Parameters are the same as for the Winddelen device: